-The Engineer will independently cast three verification cylinders and one "hold" cylinder, one of every four consecutive lots, randomly selected.
-The Engineer will compare QC and Verification results in accordance with Section 346.
-If the results do not compare, the Engineer will initiate a Resolution Investigation in accordance with Section 346Section346.
-The Engineer will independently cast three verification cylinders and one "hold" cylinder, one of every four consecutive lots, randomly selected.
-The Engineer will compare QC and Verification results in accordance with Section346.
-If the results do not compare, the Engineer will initiate a Resolution for the Section346.
-If the results do not compare, the Engineer will initiate a Resolution in accordance with Section346., considered to be 50 cubic yard of cement grout placed, or one day of pile placement.
-The Department will test two cylinders at seven days and two cylinders at 28 days, in accordance with ASTM C39.
-The minimum required strength for the LOT will be specified in the Plans.
+The Engineer will cast four 4"x8" cylinders in accordance with ASTM C 31 for each LOT, considered to be 50 yd3 of cement grout placed, or one day of pile placement.
+The Department will test two cylinders at seven days and two cylinders at 28 days, in accordance with ASTM C 39.
+The minimum required strength for the LOT will be specified on the plans.
 When a cement grout acceptance strength test falls more than 10% or 500 psi below the specified minimum strength, whichever is less deviation from the specified minimum strength, perform one of the following:

-(a) Remove and replace the cement grout represented by the LOT in question at no additional cost to the Department, or

-(b) Submit a structural analysis performed by the Contractor's Engineer of Record.
-Use the lowest measured value of compressive strength in the analysis.
-The Department may require the Contractor to take cores for additional testing or pile integrity test in the auger cast piles in question.
-The Department will not accept LOTs or piles where an individual compressive strength test is less than 3000 psi, the average strength is less than 3500 psi, or the integrity testing reveals a structural deficiency or a reduced section.
-If the results of the analysis, approved by the Department, indicate adequate strength and the computed lateral deflections are within the Department design requirements to serve the intended purpose with adequate durability, the concrete may remain in place.
+- (a) Remove and replace the cement grout represented by the LOT in question at no additional cost to the Department, or - (b) Submit a structural analysis performed by the Contractor's Engineer of Record.
+If the results of the analysis, approved by the Department, indicate adequate strength to serve the intended purpose with adequate durability, the concrete may remain in place.
 Otherwise, remove and replace the LOT of concrete in question at no additional cost to the Department.

-All low strength cement grout accepted by the Engineer will be subject to reduced payment as follows: \$0.80 per cubic yard for each 10 psi of strength test value below the specified minimum strength.
-The Engineer will use the average compressive strength of the LOT tests for the computation of this pay reduction.
+All low strength cement grout accepted by the Engineer will be subject to reduced payment as follows: \$0.80/yd3 for each 10 psi of strength test value below the specified minimum strength.

-The Engineer will compute the volume of grout for which the reduction will be applied as 115% of the theoretical volume of the auger cast pile diameter required in the Contract Documents.
 Reduction in pay will be applied to the entire length of all piles containing low strength cement grout, in any quantity.
 The quantity of cement grout affected by the price reduction may exceed the quantity of cement grout contained in the LOT.

-When separate payment for auger grouted piles is provided, the dollar reduction will be equated to an equivalent length of pile not to exceed the total pile length constructed utilizing the subject LOT based on the following formula:
+The dollar reduction will be equated to an equivalent length of pile not to exceed the total pile length constructed utilizing the subject LOT based on the following formula:

-PLR = RC/UC Where: PLR = Equivalent Pile Length Reduction in feet RC = Total Reduction in payment, dollars UC = Unit Cost of pile, dollars /foot
+PLR = RC/UC

+Where: PLR = Equivalent Pile Length Reduction in feet

+RC = Total Reduction in payment, dollars

+UC = Unit Cost of pile, dollars /foot